franiglesias/repo/Github 101 @ typeform.md

 ## Rebase

-Rebase is a way to merge the changes of a branch into another one keeping the history chronological order of commits.
+Rebase is a way to merge the changes of a branch into another one keeping the chronological order of commits.